maniospas/Blombly/docs/setup.md

 > <span style="color: cyan;">./blombly</span> main.bbvm
 Hello world!
 </pre>

+!!! tip
+    If you specify no file name, *main.bb* is assumed.
+This lets you deploy the blombly executable and the *libs/* directory alongside that main file and have your users double-click on the executable to run your application.

 The virtual machine can be controlled in terms of some basic functionality that permeates its running behavior.
 Options presented here are immutable.